Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy 1: All staff members will complete Safe Schools training prior to the deadline.
+Strategy 1: All staff members will complete Safe Schools training before the deadline.

-Strategy's Expected Result/Impact: increased staff awareness of safety procedures and expectations
+Strategy's Expected Result/Impact: Increased staff awareness of safety procedures and expectations; compliance with district expectations

-Strategy 2: CSA will implement a campus discipline management flowchart (aligned with district discipline expectations).
+Strategy 2: CSA will implement a campus discipline management matrix (aligned with district discipline expectations).

 Strategy 3: CSA will conduct weekly safety walks and door checks, as well as performing all required drills.